ssbc/visual-docs/Using-Animations.md

 conflicting `id` attributes, meaning that an animation that references `#pātaka` or `#laptop` may in fact animate an element with the same `id` in a different SVG.
 I haven't yet tested this or done anything to mitigate it.
-If this happens, you may need to use a text editor's Find & Replace functionality to replace eg.
+If this happens, you may need to use a text editor's Find & Replace functionality to replace generic ids with more specific ones, eg.
 `id="pātaka"` and `#pātaka` with `id="pātaka-replication-via-internet"` and
 `pātaka-replication-via-internet`.
 Please let me know about your experience by opening an [issue](https://github.com/ssbc/visual-docs/issues)!